RGBCube/site/site/blog/2024-09-30-gitignore.md

 ![Sisyphus pushing up a boulder that has .DS_Store written on it](/assets/images/sisyphus-ds-store.webp)

-How do you escape this endless loop of ignoring files that sneak in?
+How will you escape this endless loop of ignoring files that sneak in?
 Maybe by educating every single merge request author?
 Nope, that definitely won't work, there should be a way to automatically handle this with tooling, rather than subjective human communication.

-Luckily, you realize that you can turn the blacklist of files (the gitignore) to a whitelist, by just ignoring everything and manually un-ignoring desired files.
+Luckily, you realize that you can turn the blacklist of files (the gitignore) into a whitelist, by just ignoring everything and manually un-ignoring desired files.
 You change your gitignore to this:

 ```ignore
 *